hestiaAI/website.template/src/site/home/en/index.md

     description: >-
       **Strategic foresight & data literacy**

       Designed for and with the Finnish Innovation Fund [Sitra](https://www.sitra.fi/en/), the Digipower investigation is a data literacy program for executive leaders based on the analysis of their own data.

-Deciphering the influence of data on the distribution of economic and political power.
+      📕Read [this report](https://zenodo.org/record/6554156) to understand the influence of data on the distribution of economic and political power.

+      📗Read [this report](https://zenodo.org/record/6554178) to discover how we audit the digital economy through access to personal data

       ```